swanky-rt/Student-Navigator/final_project/MLP/README.md

 ### 4\.
 Integration (For Phase 4)

-The Integration team directly uses `inference.py` file to get predictions without worrying about the underlying model logic:
+To itegrate, we directly use `inference.py` file to get predictions without worrying about the underlying model logic:

 ```python
 from inference import predict_context